Read time: 5 minutes

 An initial meeting can be as simple as a couple pizzas in a living room, some time to mingle, and simply going through the Welcome Packet.
-You’ll give people the chance to ask any questions they have, and most importantly, the chance to connect with other team members.
+You’ll give people a chance to ask questions and to connect with other team members.

-Meeting the other team members is important, because in doing so, individuals on your team will become more engaged.
-They’ll see that they’re part of something bigger, and just like when you work out with a parter, they’ll go the extra mile as a member of a team.
+Meeting the other team members is imperative.
+Because in doing so, individuals on your team will become more engaged.
+They’ll see that they’re part of something bigger, and just like when you work out with a partner, they’ll go the extra mile as a member of a team.

 A Little Energy Up Front Goes A Long Way

 A street team managed correctly will be a powerful driver in your marketing and brand.
-The power of a vocal community to amplify your message and spread it to an audience can rival digital marketing in ways that will never fully be replaced.
+Promoting your business in the local community can beat digital marketing in ways we’ll never get rid of.